 On the issue of the echocardiograms, I assure the Deputy that the HSE has confirmed that Ireland East hospital group and the management at Navan hospital are satisfied, following a full review of circumstances surrounding this issue, that there is no requirement to recall patients who have had an echocardiogram in the period referred to.
 I reiterate that Our Lady's Hospital, Navan, will continue to play a significant role in the Ireland East hospital group in providing sustainable, safe and effective care at all approximate levels and complexity.

 To be fair, it is important that I reaffirm the points the Minister of State has made in order that people are aware of the position.
-The hospital said that the technicians who calibrated the machine over that period of time were of the view that it was in the confidence levels that were required, but it has to be said that the request was made to replace the machine in early 2016, yet the machine was operating until August 2017.
+The hospital said that the technicians who calibrated the machine over that period of time were of the view that it was operating within the confidence levels that were required, but it has to be said that the request was made to replace the machine in early 2016, yet the machine was operating until August 2017.
 I was shocked about that but, on further investigation, I was told it is not unusual for machines to be out of date in hospitals and for the HSE not to provide the funding for those machines to be replaced in a timely fashion.
 The budgets are not with the hospitals.
 Therefore, the hospitals cannot purchase the necessary machines, rather they must apply for them.
 I am of the understanding that the instinct of the hospital initially when it became aware of this particular crisis was to re-echo 450 people who had negative outcomes in their diagnoses based on the echocardiograms.

 What has happened is that there has been a flip in the decision of the HSE on whether to re-echo those people.
 What we have blatantly at the heart of this question are health professionals saying that they do not trust the quality of this diagnostic tool because this diagnostic tool is produced by a machine that is out of date.
 We have general practitioners, GPs, around the county who make diagnoses on the basis of a diagnostic tool with a disclaimer and then we have the HSE saying that everything is all right.